 To enable the transfer of personal data outside of the EU or the UK, adequate safeguards must be implemented in compliance with the GDPR.
 The European Commission has issued standard contractual clauses, or SCCs, for data transfers from controllers or processors in the EU (or otherwise subject to the GDPR) to controllers or processors established outside the EU (and not subject to the GDPR).
-The UK is not subject to the European Commission's new SCCs, and instead it has published the UK International Data Transfer Agreement, or IDTA, and the International Data Transfer Addendum to the new SCCs, or the Addendum, which enable transfers from the UK.
+The UK is not subject to the European Commission's new SCCs, or the Addendum, which enable transfers from the UK.
 Companies relying on SCCs or the IDTA to govern transfers of personal data to third countries will also need to assess whether the data importer can ensure sufficient guarantees for safeguarding the personal data under GDPR, including an analysis of the laws in the recipient's country.
 Further, the EU and United States have adopted its adequacy decision for the EU-U.S. Data Privacy Framework, or the Framework, which entered into force on July 11, 2023.
-The Framework provides that the protection of personal data transferred between the EU and the United States is comparable to that offered in the EU.
+The Framework provides that the protection of personal data transferred between the EU and the United States is comparable to that Offered in the EU.
 This provides a further avenue to ensuring transfers to the United States are carried out in line with EU GDPR.
 There has been an extension to the Framework to cover UK transfers to the United States.
 The Framework could be challenged like its predecessor frameworks.
 When conducting restricted data transfers under the EU and UK GDPR, we will need to implement these new safeguards, and doing so will require significant effort and cost.